SEO Costs, Monthly Fees, Contracts & Rates

 As you can see, not much was done at all and even I was a little surprised at how weak this website’s SEO was.

-For more than $1,000.00 per month that she was paying, this small business owner simply wasn’t getting any “bang for her buck”.
+For more than $1,000.00 per month that she was paying, this small business owner would have been better off hiring no one.

 Here’s another example:

-It turned out that this company hired an overseas SEO company and got next to nothing out of it.
+It turned out that this company had originally hired an overseas SEO company and got next to nothing out of it.

 Anyone can do a lot of work to your website to justify their monthly costs, but, if the work done is useless, it’s of no value to you.